 Skip to Main Content

-3 Ways to Fight Economic Uncertainty with a Customer Data Strategy
+3 Ways to Fight Economic Uncertainty With a Customer Data Strategy

 Leading organizations are monetizing customer data and hyper- personalizing experiences to grow.

-Today’s regulatory climate adds to the mixed economic signals.
-The key tenets of new data privacy policies and regulations are about respecting customers’ individual rights when it comes to personalization.
-However, consumers still expect optimized and personalized experiences.
-There is still a tremendous opportunity to use data to personalize interactions, but businesses today must work harder to earn consumer trust by being clearer about how data is stored and used.
-Publicis Sapient’s 2023 Customer Data Survey revealed that nearly half (47 percent) of Americans surveyed are not willing to share their data with any company.
+However, consumers still expect personalized, easy experiences.
+There is still a tremendous opportunity to use data to accomplish this, but businesses today must work harder to earn consumer trust by being clearer about how data is stored and used.

 It’s time to find new ways to unlock revenue in the face of economic headwinds.
-The cookieless future is pushing companies to maximize the value of what they already have: first-party data.
+The threat of a cookieless future is pushing companies to maximize the value of what they already have: first-party data.
 Businesses can monetize both their onsite digital and physical properties and their offsite experiences using first-party data.

 Leading businesses are developing media networks to monetize data.
 For instance, Marriott launched its own media network, an omnichannel cross-platform advertising solution that enables curated content experiences and tailored offerings to customers throughout their travel journeys.
 Other brands can tap into Marriott’s data about guest travel behavior to place more targeted ads that reach a specific customer segment.
 Insights garnered from Marriott’s 164 million Marriott Bonvoy loyalty program members power the platform.